wandb/docs/docs/guides/runs/rewind.md

 - **Immutable run IDs**: Introduced for consistent rewinding from a precise state.
 - **Copy immutable run ID**: A button to copy the immutable run ID for improved run management.

-### Rewind and Forking Integration
+### Rewind and Forking Compatibility

-Rewind complements the Forking feature by providing more flexibility in managing and experimenting with your runs.
+Rewind compliments the [**`Forking`**](https://docs.wandb.ai/guides/runs/forking) feature by providing more flexibility in managing and experimenting with your runs.
 While Forking allows you to create a new branch off a run at a specific point to try different parameters or models, Rewinding a run allows you to correct or modify the run history itself.

 ### Rewind a Run